niemopen/common-model-format/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at project-admin@lists.oasis-open-projects.org

+## What's new in version 1.0-alpha.7

+* LocalTerm has at most one DocumentText child
+* Update appinfo.xsd to include appinfo:Augmentation

+## What's new in version 1.0-alpha.6

+* Component and Namespace elements with content must be top-level
+* Model object has xml:lang
+* DocumentationText is repeatable
+* GlobalClassCode is repeatable
+* Removed NIEMVersionText and NamespaceCategoryCode

 ## What's new in version 1.0-alpha.5

 * Wildcards supported: ClassType has AnyAttributeIndicator and AnyElementIndicator